 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport.
 If your passport is lost or stolen overseas, report it online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

-For visits to Ghana of up to 12 months, an international driving licence or international driving permit is accepted.
-After 12 months a Ghanaian licence is required to drive in Ghana.
+Driving If you are planning to drive in Ghana, an international driving licence or international driving permit is accepted for periods up to 12 months.
+Beyond 12 months, you will be required to obtain a Ghanaian licence to drive in Ghana.
 For more information, see the website of the Australian High Commission in Accra, Ghana.

 Police road blocks are common throughout the country and you may be required to show identity documentation, vehicle registration and ownership papers.